mwa-templates/template-maven-pom-project/README.md

 The workflow file `build-and-verify.yaml` simply runs a `mvn verify` command after a push to any other branch, i.e. for `feature/...` or `bugfix/...`.

 The workflow file `prepare-release.yaml` can only be triggered manually for the `main` branch.
-It first creates a new branch `release/x.y`, based on the current POM's snapshot version number (`x.y-SNAPSHOT`).
+It first creates a new branch `release/x.y`, based on the POM's current snapshot version number (`x.y-SNAPSHOT`).
 Then it increments the POM's minor version in the `main` branch, so it ends up with `x.(y++)-SNAPSHOT`.

 The workflow file `perform-release.yaml` can only be triggered manually for a `release/...` branch.
 It first uses the [Maven release plugin](https://maven.apache.org/maven-release/maven-release-plugin/) to actually do the release (incl. tagging).
 The generated release artifacts are deployed to GitHub Packages.
 The patch version in the POM is also incremented, so it ends up with `x.y.(z++)-SNAPSHOT` in the current `release/...` branch.
-Additionally, this workflow can upload the release artifacts to a 3rd party platform (e.g. Bintray), and it also can generate site documentation and deploy it to GitHub Packages.
+Additionally, this workflow can upload the release artifacts to a 3rd party platform (e.g. a self-hosted repository manager), and it also can generate site documentation and deploy it to GitHub Packages.
 All of these additional steps are disabled by default.

 ## First steps